myfantasy/json/README.md

 `mfjson` generates `<file>.mfjson.go` file.
 The file contains proxy structs for marshaling struct.

 ## Attributes
-`//mfjson:interface` - Marks struct for add to generator `//mfjson:interface some_name` - Marks struct for add to generator with name `some_name`
+`//mfjson:interface some_name` - Marks struct for add to generator with name `some_name`

 `//mfjson:add //easyjson:json` - Add additional comment to proxy class